rizkiailham/multi-step-form-solution/README.md

 ## When You Are Done

 1. Push the completed project to **your own GitHub repository**.
-1.1 Please don't push your code into the provided repository.
+2. Create a new Pull Request from the branch where you've committed to track your history. ( Please don't push your code into the provided repository. )
-2. Create a new Pull Request from the branch where you've committed your solution to the default branch of this repository. **Please do not merge the created Pull Request**.
+3. Contact our Recruitment staff and provide them you GitHub repository link.

 ---